-Total Capital Project Funds: 4,174,601
+Total Capital Project Funds: 4 1,174,601

-Enterprise Fund: 5,081,921
+Enterprise Fund: 5 5,081,921

-Debt Service Fund: 1,243,688
+Debt Service Fund: 1 1,243,688

-Grand Total of all Funds FY 2020-2021 71,297,825
+Grand Total of all Funds FY 2020-2021 71 1,297,825

 A tax of sufficient millage to fund the aforestated appropriations (see also Sections 3 through 10 below) for the Oconee County Budget for the fiscal year beginning July 1, 2020 and ending June 30, 2021, after crediting against such appropriations all other unrestricted revenue anticipated to accrue to Oconee County and any fund balance budgeted to be used during said fiscal year, is hereby directed to be levied upon all taxable property, eligible to be lawfully taxed for such purposes, in Oconee County.
-The Auditor of Oconee County is hereby requested to recommend to the Oconee County Council, for approval by Oconee County Council, a sufficient millage levy, and the Treasurer of Oconee County is herein directed to collect sufficient millage on taxable property in Oconee County to provide for the aforestated operations appropriations and direct expenditures of Oconee County are hereby directed to fund such bond repayment sinking fund(s) as are necessary to provide for an orderly and timely payment of the debt service of Oconee County and to satisfy any debt covenants.
+The Auditor of Oconee County is hereby requested to recommend to the Oconee County Council, for approval by Oconee County Council, a sufficient millage levy, and the Treasurer of Oconee County is herein directed to collect sufficient millage on taxable property in Oconee County to provide for the aforestated operations appropriations and direct expenditures of Oconee County for the fiscal year beginning July 1, 2020 and ending June 30, 2021.
+The Auditor and Treasurer of Oconee County are hereby directed to fund such bond repayment sinking fund(s) as are necessary to provide for an orderly and timely payment of the debt service of Oconee County and to satisfy any debt covenants.